BackEndByAlex/salaryscope-api/docs/docs/getting-started/route-map.md

 ## 5. Authentication

-JWT-based authentication using RS256 (asymmetric -- two keys: private to sign, public to verify).
+JWT-based authentication using RS256 (asymmetric, two keys: private to sign, public to verify).
 Tokens are valid for 24 hours and include `issuer` and `audience` claims to scope them to this API.

 ```
 Register / Login